 Recently, Karen posted a thread saying “I’m not expecting you to watch or listen to these, but I thought I would post them all here so I could find them again whenever I’m feeling down about creative stuff, and I thought they might be helpful to you too.”
 She titled the thread ‘Creator Medicine’.

 Gradually, we all added the things we kept coming back to.
 The collection of links we put together I found useful , so I thought I’d collate them here, in case you found them helpful too.

 I’ve grouped them under the following questions, if you like, the diagnoses that these medicines might work on.

 Feeling like your creativity might not be big enough, or you’re not cut out for this work?

-If you haven’t heard her yet, Liz Gilbert talking about creativity is an excellent thing.
-She has a way of speaking as someone who has been there on the creative journey, who has been successful, and hasn’t let success destroy her creativity, like it has to many others.
+If you haven’t heard her yet, Elizabeth Gilbert has a way of speaking as someone who has been there on the creative journey, who has been successful, and yet, hasn’t let success destroy her creativity, like it has to so many others.

 Here she questions the myth of the ‘tortured artist’ and asks whether our emotional relationship to creativity could be reframed in a better light.
 If you like this, follow it up with her book on creativity, Big Magic.

 Feeling aimless in your creative life, or dealing with impostor syndrome?

 This commencement speech from 2012 by one of our favourite authors, Neil Gaiman became a classic for good reason.
 He is wise about making a career in the creative arts and his advice here is bigger than just for writers—“When things get tought, this is what you should do: Make good art”.